 Connective tissue disorders (including rheumatoid arthritis, Sjogren's syndrome, and systemic lupus erythematosus)

-Granulomatosis with polyangiitis (Wegener's)
+Granulomatosis with polyangiitis (formerly known as Wegener's granulomatosis)

 The current use of any ophthalmological medications as well as any systemic medications known to precipitate causes of red eye should be noted.
 These include mydriatics and systemic anticholinergic medications.
 Patients on anticoagulants may be predisposed to subconjunctival haemorrhage.
 Persistence of conjunctivitis despite topical antibiotics should prompt evaluation for a different aetiology.